What is Sustainability? Beyond going ‘green’!

 Australian author and leader, Ian Lowe helps to ‘join the dots’ about our finite world and how we might put together effective policies to reorient our economy, and communities towards sustainability.
 Here he presents a one hour presentation to the National Press Club on 29 May 2013.

-Australia’s Environment Protection Act 1970 – SECT 1B now has a Principle of integration of economic, social and environmental considerations stating:
+Interestingly, Victoria’s Environment Protection Act 1970 – SECT 1B has a Principle of integration of economic, social and environmental considerations stating:

 - Sound environmental practices and procedures should be adopted as a basis